Center High School (California)

 Center High School is a high school in Antelope, California, United States.
-The school opened up in its current location in 1984.
+The school was constructed in 1984.
 It is one of two high schools in the Center Unified School District.
 The school's colors are blue and gold, and the school mascot is the cougar.
-The head of the school is Jerald Ferguson and there are three vice-principals.
-The school is well known for its diversity of many ethnic groups and is an accepting environment.
+The Principal is Jerald Ferguson and there are two Asst.
+Principals.
+The school is well known for its diversity of many ethnic groups.

 Campus

 Center High School consists of various buildings in which classes are held.
 There are three buildings in the front of the school with the gym and locker rooms in one, the multipurpose room in another, and the administration.

 The school also hosts a variety of sports facilities as well.
 The school's football, soccer and track & field stadium was completed in 2009.
 Basketball and volleyball are played in the main gym, while wrestling takes place in the auxiliary Ken Thomas Gym.
 There are 6 tennis courts for the tennis team and two each of baseball and softball fields.
-The swim team uses the pool at nearby Rio Linda High School, while the golf teams use neighboring Cherry Island Golf Course.
+The swim team uses the pool nearby Rio Linda High School, while the golf teams use neighboring Cherry Island Golf Course.

 Media Communications Academy

 The school's Media Communications Academy (MCA), which is defined as "a school within a school", is dedicated to new media, video and audio production, and digital graphics.
 The program is available to students in their sophomore, junior and senior years.
-Students are enrolled in classes together as a group for English, Social Studies, Spanish, and Media classes.
+Students are enrolled in classes together as a group for English, Social Studies, Spanish, and Media classes and more.

-The MCA is based on a program developed by CHS teacher Dana Rivers, who won an $80,000 award to develop the program designed to help unmotivated students.
+The MCA is based on a program developed by a teacher, who won an $80,000 award to develop the program designed to help unmotivated students.